 Press Releases and Statements

-Better Medicare Alliance (BMA) President and CEO Allyson Y. Schwartz, released the following statement in response to 369 members of Congress signing letters to show bipartisan, bicameral support for the Medicare Advantage program ahead of the annual 45-day rate notice for Medicare Advantage from the Centers for Medicare and Medicaid (CMS).
+Better Medicare Alliance (BMA) President and CEO Allyson Y. Schwartz released the following statement in response to the CY2018 preliminary Medicare Advantage rate notice released by the Centers for Medicare and Medicaid Services (CMS):

 As a representative of 80 health, business, and advocacy organizations as well as over 200,000 beneficiaries, Better Medicare Alliance is pleased to see the highest ever bipartisan support in the Senate for Medicare Advantage.
 We encourage Acting Administrator Patrick Conway at the Centers for Medicare and Medicaid Services (CMS) to work with lawmakers calling on the new Administration to build on the success of Medicare Advantage as a key model for the future of health care.